kyrylkov/openshift-cartridge-iojs/README.md

 ## How to

-Go to [Choose a type of application](https://openshift.redhat.com/app/console/application_types) in your OpenShift Online account, paste the URL below into "Code Anything" textbox at the bottom of the page and click "Next".
+Go to [Choose a type of application](https://openshift.redhat.com/app/console/application_types) in your OpenShift Online account, paste the URL below into "Code Anything" textbox at the bottom of the page and click "Next":

     https://raw.githubusercontent.com/kyrylkov/openshift-cartridge-iojs/master/metadata/manifest.yml

+Alternatively use:

+    rhc app create <app_name> https://raw.githubusercontent.com/kyrylkov/openshift-cartridge-iojs/master/metadata/manifest.yml

 ## Features